xweezyx/CODINGSAMURAI/internship_task1/readme.md

 This is a simple app that uses a machine learning model to predict the type of iris flower by asking for some features and displays the result.

+## Google Collab
+If you want to see the step by step approach and want to visualize the results, please run the google collab file.
 ## Usage

 Install dependencies